-Our unsecured debt currently consists of \$10.7 billion of senior unsecured notes of the Operating Partnership and the Credit Facility.
+Our unsecured debt currently consists of \$10.7 billion of senior unsecured notes and the Credit Facility.
 The Credit Facility bears interest at LIBOR plus 37.5 basis points and an additional facility fee of 12.5 basis points.
 The Credit Facility matures January 11, 2010 and may be extended one year at our option.